 What Causes Leaky Gut?

 It’s important to note; it’s rarely one trigger that causes leaky gut.
-It’s an accumulation of some factors, over time, that attributes to leaky gut syndrome.
+It’s an accumulation of factors, over time, that can result in an inflammatory reaction and eventually a leaky gut.

 Leaky Gut Syndrome can express itself many ways, which is why it’s missed by health care professionals.
 Currently there is plenty of research that links leaky gut to a number of seemingly unrelated health issues and chronic diseases, and not just digestive disorders which is a common misconception.